Shipper d'Amico optimistic 2014 profit will be higher

-MILAN (Reuters) - Italian tanker-focused company d‘Amico International Shipping (B7C.MI) is optimistic its 2014 profits will increase because of a recovery in exports of U.S. refined oil products, its CEO said on Wednesday.
+MILAN, March 26 (Reuters) - Italian tanker-focused company d‘Amico International Shipping is optimistic its 2014 profits will increase because of a recovery in exports of U.S. refined oil products, its CEO said on Wednesday.

 “We see a recovery starting in April or even at the end of March,” Marco Fiori told Reuters in an interview.